garrison/eigen3-hdf5/README.rst

 `googletest <https://code.google.com/p/googletest/>`_ because I am familiar with them.

-The unit tests currently write to specific files in /tmp.
-This should change, eventually.
+The unit tests currently write to specific files in the current directory.
+This could change, eventually.

 License
 -------